felldo/JEmoji/README.md

 ## 💾 Emoji JSON list Generation

-The emoji list can be easily generated with the ``generateEmojis`` Gradle task.
+The emoji list can be easily generated with the ``generate`` Gradle task.
 The generated list will be saved in the ``public`` folder.

 ## Project setup
-To get started with your local development, execute the ``generate`` Gradle task in the group ``other``.
+To get started with your local development, execute the ``generateJavaSourceFiles`` Gradle task in the group ``jemoji``.